lunen-jm/TECHIN-515/cloudApp/README.md

 - Implement device configuration and settings pages
 - Add data export and reporting features

+## ⚠️ API Key Security Best Practices

+To prevent exposure of API keys and other sensitive credentials:

+1. **NEVER commit `.env` files** with real credentials to GitHub
+2. **Always use `.env.local`** for your development environment (automatically excluded by `.gitignore`)
+3. **Use environment variables** on Netlify for production deployment
+4. **Restrict API keys** in the Google Cloud Console to specific websites/IPs
+5. **Regularly audit** your GitHub repository for accidentally committed secrets
+6. If you accidentally expose an API key, immediately **regenerate it** in the Google Cloud Console

 ## Firebase Setup

 This application uses Firebase for data storage.
 Follow these steps to set up your Firebase project: